Honors Program

 Honors Scholars take part in distinctive courses that fulfill specific components of Benedictine College’s core requirements.

-Honors Scholars fulfill the GNST-1000 BC Experience through a week-long academic scholars retreat prior to the beginning of classes their freshman year.
-They will also receive an introduction to the academic rigor of the program, as well as to the faculty who will teach in it.
+Honors Scholars are introduced to academic life at Benedictine College through a week-long academic scholars retreat prior to the beginning of classes their freshman year.
+They will also receive an introduction to the academic rigor of the program, as well as to many of the faculty who will teach in it.

 ENGL-1030 Honors English Research Seminar.